-Summer reading for incoming first-year students
+Summer 2015 reading for first-year students

 During Welcome Week in the fall, you will attend a faculty panel discussion about the book, and participate in a discussion with your LSFY 101 classmates, led by your LSFY 101 professor.
-You will turn in the paper to your professor on the first day of class.
-The paper will be used as part of writing instruction in the first few weeks of class, so it is your first college homework assignment.
+You will turn in a paper copy of your summer writing assignment to your professor on the first day of your LSFY 101 or honors class.

-This book is a compelling read.
-The LSFY 101 faculty look forward to discussing and analyzing it with you, and the rest of the class of 2019.
+This book may have been published in 1962, but many of the themes and ideas merit further consideration today.
+Your LSFY 101 and honors program professors look forward to discussing and analyzing it with you, and the rest of the class of 2019.

 If you have any questions, email Augie Reads chair Katie Hanson.